A Generalized Stueckelberg-Higgs gauge theories: The Generalized Stueckelberg Gauge Theory

 Before proceeding to the quantization of the theory, let us make a quick counting of the degrees of freedom.
 We have a set of $18$ variables $\left\{A^{\mu}\left(x\right),\Gamma^{\mu}\left(x\right),B,\Pi_{\nu}\left(x\right),\Phi_{\mu}\left(x\right),\varPi\left(x\right)\right\}$ and $6$ constraints - the $\Omega$ set - to describe the phase space.
 So, we ended up with $12$ independent fields in the phase space or, alternatively, $6$ degrees of freedom in the configuration space.
-This is the same number of degrees of freedom a theory comprising the Podolsky field with a real scalar field has $\left(5+1\right)$ which, in its turn, it the same one as Maxwell, Proca, and Scalar $(2+3+1)$ \cite{Bonin}.
-This result is interesting and show how the gauge symmetry shield the longitudinal degree of freedom.
+This is the same number of degrees of freedom a theory comprising the Podolsky field with a real scalar field has $\left(5+1\right)$ which, in its turn, is the same one as Maxwell, Proca, and Scalar $(2+3+1)$ \cite{Bonin}.
+This makes it clear that the ultimate effect of the Proca mass term in (\ref{lagrangian}) is to add one degree of freedom to the already existing $5$ of the usual free Podolsky theory.
+This goes against the naive notion that the Lagrangian density (\ref{Lagra}) might have given that the final theory would have $7$ degrees of freedom - that is, two massive photons and the scalar Stueckelberg field.
+Our results show that this does not happen because the gauge symmetry shields this degree of freedom.